 Chicago Repertory Ballet

 If you think you know ballet, think again.
 Chicago Repertory Ballet continues Chicago’s groundbreaking ballet tradition by challenging audiences’ preconceived notions of the genre.
-Classical and contemporary dance come together in extraordinary performances that have been wowing Chicago audiences for close to a decade.
+Classical and contemporary dance come together in extraordinary performances that have been wowing Chicago audiences for over a decade.

 Chicago Tap Theatre